 This website has all the information you need to get started on transferring to Loyola, but if you have questions, please contact us at 800.262.2373 or email@example.com.

-You should apply as a transfer student if have attended another college or university for one or more semester, quarter, or trimester terms.
+You should apply as a transfer student if have attended another college or university for one or more semester, quarter, or trimester terms after completing high school.
 View our transfer application page application page for step-by-step instructions.

 You may apply to our adult education programs in The School of Continuing and Professional Studies if you are 24 or over and/or in need of evenings, Saturdays, and online courses.
 View our application instructions page for Adult Education and degree options.

 If you are international student or completed high school or college credit outside the U.S., view our application instructions page for international transfer admission.